Syrov-Egor/chemsynthcalc/docs/_sources/chemical_formula.rst.txt

 * export_to_txt: save as plain txt file :meth:`chemsynthcalc.chemical_formula.ChemicalFormula.export_to_txt()`

-* as_json: serialization of output into JSON object :meth:`chemsynthcalc.chemical_formula.ChemicalFormula.as_json()`
+* as_json: serialization of output into an JSON object :meth:`chemsynthcalc.chemical_formula.ChemicalFormula.as_json()`

-* export_to_json: save as JSON file
+* export_to_json: save as an JSON file :meth:`chemsynthcalc.chemical_formula.ChemicalFormula.export_to_json()`
-    :meth:`chemsynthcalc.chemical_formula.ChemicalFormula.export_to_json()`